telatin/covtobed/paper/paper.md

 optionally specifying a range of coverage of interest and a minimum length for the features printed in the output BED file.
 Parsing of BAM files is performed using `libbamtools` [@bamtools].

-The design has been inspired by the UNIX programming phylosophy [@phylosophy], and thus `covtobed` performs a single task and supports input and output streams.
+The design has been inspired by the UNIX programming philosophy [@phylosophy], and thus `covtobed` performs a single task and supports input and output streams.

 # Availability and Installation